Metric Program Synthesis: Evaluation

-\paragraph{Setup.} We run these experiments on a machine with two AMD EPYC 7302 processors (64 threads total) and 256GB of RAM.\@ All of our experiments are single-threaded and run with a 1 hour time limit and a 4GB memory limit. \name is a Las Vegas algorithm, so in our benchmarks we run it 5 times and present the \emph{expected runtime}, which we compute as $\mathbb{E}[\text{runtime}] = \mathbb{E}[\text{number of runs until success}] \times \mathbb{E}[\text{time per run}]$.
-The other algorithms in our comparisons are deterministic, so we run them only once.
+\paragraph{Benchmarks} Since prior work on Inverse CSG~\cite{Du2018,shapemod} mostly targets 3D benchmarks, we construct our own benchmark suite for 2D Inverse CSG.
+Specifically, we consider a total of 40 benchmarks, where 25 correspond to outputs of randomly generated programs (modulo some non-triviality constraints) and 15 are hand-written benchmarks of visual interest.

-\paragraph{Hyperparameters.} Our synthesis framework must be configured with a number of hyper-parameters, such as the radius $\epsilon$ and beam width $w$ from Algorithm~\ref{alg:metric}.
-In our evaluation, we use $\epsilon = 0.2$ and $w = 200$.
-We experimented (separately) with $\epsilon=0.1$ and $w = 100$ and found that reducing $\epsilon$ or $w$ reduced the number of benchmarks that \name could solve.
-We also experimented with $\epsilon=0.4$ and $w = 400$, which increased \name's running time but did not allow it to solve additional benchmarks.
-Finally, recall that our distance-guided repair technique uses a hyper-parameter $n$, which controls the number of maximum rewriting steps allowed.
-In our evaluation, we use a value of $n=500$.
+\paragraph{Setup} We run these experiments on a machine with two AMD EPYC 7302 processors (64 threads total) and 256GB of RAM.\@ We use a time limit of 1 hour and a memory limit of 4GB (so that we can run many benchmarks at the same time).
+For the hyper-parameters for \name, we use $\epsilon=0.2$, $w=200$, and the maximum number of rewriting steps is $n=500$.